andycroll/andycroll.com/_posts/2014/2014-01-19-serving-a-jekyll-blog-using-heroku.markdown

 ## Ignoring

-You don't want to have to generate your site and check it in before you deploy, let's remove our error-prone-selves from the process...
+You don’t want to have to generate your site and check it in before you deploy, let's remove our error-prone-selves from the process...

 Create a `.gitignore` file with the following line, stopping your locally generated site from being committed.